ArenKDesai/Aren-s-Notes/Random Algorithms.md

 Non-Deterministic algorithms simultaneously consider multiple algorithms weighted by the probability distribution.
 Monte Carlo algorithm returns a $p$ value through brute-force approximation guarantee (run a simulation a lot of times).
 Las Vegas algorithms always return the correct solution or return failure.
 Expectation is polynomial time.
+Atlantic City algorithms are a combination of the two.

+Random algorithms return a solution